IAEA-NDS/endf-parserpy/docs/source/guide/endf_plumbing.rst

 switching from floating point notation to decimal notation to increase precision.
-To avoid this issue from the start, we can use the ``include`` argument in the call of the :func:`~endf_parserpy.EndfParser.parsefile` method to only parse MF3/MT2.
+To avoid this issue from the start, we can use the ``include`` argument in the call of the :func:`~endf_parserpy.EndfParserPy.parsefile` method to only parse MF3/MT2.
 The other sections will then be read verbatim as string and consequently also written verbatim to the output file.
 The adjusted instruction for reading the ENDF-6 file in the current